dirkhradecky/stackoverflow/README.md

 ## Results

-The main findings can are shown in the medium post here:
+The main findings can are shown in the medium post here: [Unlocking 2024 Tech Trends: Insights from the Stackoverflow Developer Survey](https://medium.com/@dirk.hradecky/unlocking-2024-tech-trends-insights-from-the-stackoverflow-developer-survey-50ba5909e0d0)

 ## Licensing, Authors, Acknowledgements